MooersLab/bash-whisper-transcription/README.md

 echo "Run home brew installed whisper executable on a <audiofile> to transcribe it into text." echo "Works with file types:  mp3, mp4, mpeg, mpga, m4a, wav, and webm." echo "The base model works with CPUs.
-Requires 1 minute per 6 minutes of audio." echo "You may need to reset the path to the Python interpreter to one that you want to use." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Supply the mp3 file stem." echo "Usage:  230113_1649.mp3" return 2 elif [ $# -gt 1 ]; then echo 1>&2 "$0: too many arguments" echo "Supply the mp3 file stem." echo "Usage: wh3 230113_1649.mp3" fi cd /Users/blaine/transcriptions whisper $1.mp3 --model base.en --output_format txt > $1.txt
+Requires 1 minute per 6 minutes of audio." echo "You may need to reset the path to the Python interpreter to one you want to use." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Supply the mp3 file stem." echo "Usage: wh3 230113_1649" return 2 elif [ $# -gt 1 ]; then echo 1>&2 "$0: too many arguments" echo "Supply the mp3 file stem." echo "Usage: wh3 230113_1649" fi cd /Users/blaine/transcriptions whisper $1.mp3 --model base.en --output_format txt > $1.txt